Alabama Legislature: Constitutional amendments

 Legislation that would change the state constitution takes the form of a constitutional amendment.
-A constitutional amendment is introduced and takes the same course as a bills or resolution, except it must be read at length on three different days in each house, must pass each house by a three-fifths vote of the membership, and it does not require the approval of the governor.
+A constitutional amendment is introduced and takes the same course as a bill or resolution, except it must be read at length on three different days in each house, must pass each house by a three-fifths vote of the membership, and does not require the approval of the governor.
 A constitutional amendment passed by the legislature is deposited directly with the Alabama Secretary of State.
 It is then submitted to voters at an election held not less than three months after the adjournment of the session in which state lawmakers proposed the amendment.
 The governor announces the election by proclamation, and the proposed amendment and notice of the election must be published in every county for four successive weeks before the election.
 If a majority of those who vote at the election favor the amendment, it becomes a part of the Alabama Constitution.
 The result of the election is announced by proclamation of the governor.